Protect your home from flooding with Building Traps

 The clay pipes that these traps were originally built with are not as strong as modern plastic drainpipes.
 They are more prone to damage either by tree roots getting in or by collapsing in on themselves.

-Of course back in the days when these houses were built most basements were not used for anything but storage so this would be more of a nuisance problem, but now that basements have become a primary living area, what would have been a minor annoyance is now a major headache and many thousands of dollars in insurance claims.
+Of course, back in the days when these houses were built, most basements were not used for anything but storage so this would be more of a nuisance problem, but now that basements have become a primary living area, what would have been a minor annoyance is now a major headache and many thousands of dollars in insurance claims.

 What should I do if I have a building trap?

 Have it removed immediately.
 It isn’t worth rolling the dice, and hoping that nothing will happen.
 It’s not a question of “IF”, it’s a question of “WHEN” it will cause a disaster.
 If you are unsure if your home has a building trap, contact a plumber to help you find out.
 Every home is different, and the location of these traps varies from region to region.
 Some are located in the front yard; others are under the basement floor.
-Plumbers and drain technicians have video cameras and locating tools that can help to eliminate the guesswork.
+Plumbers and drain technicians have video cameras and locating tools that can help eliminate the guesswork.

 A plumber will excavate the trap and remove it, then will install a straight piece of pipe in its place.
 Usually, they will also install a cleanout to allow for future maintenance of the drains.
 This can usually be done in a day, sometimes a bit longer depending on the circumstances.

-Another device that can save you from major flooding problems is something called a “backwater valve” this can be installed as part of your drain repair job.
+Another device that can save you from major flooding problems is something called a “backwater valve”.
+This can be installed as part of your drain repair job.
 Many insurance companies are requiring homeowners to install these special one-way valves in order to qualify for insurance coverage from flood damage.

 Your home is your biggest investment, don’t take chances.
 If you live in the greater Toronto area give us a call.
 Leaside Plumbing has skilled plumbers ready to help you.
 We have been in business for over 30 years and we work hard to maintain our excellent reputation.